Medications

 Anticoagulants or “blood thinners,” usually taken to prevent strokes and blood clots in the legs and lungs.

-There is a two-day deferral when donating plasma only for:
+Eligible to donate after 2-day deferral when donating plasma only for:

 - Arixtra® also known as fondaparinux